by Neha Sharma | Dec 31, 2024 | Blog

 The tax collected at source meaning refers to a system where tax is collected upfront when a transaction takes place, instead of waiting until the end of the financial year.
 The collected amount is deposited with the government and later adjusted against the taxpayer’s final tax liability.

-The details of tax collected at source can be checked in your Form 26AS or Annual Information Statement (AIS) on the Income Tax Department portal.
-These statements show the amount collected, the collector’s details, and the date of deposit.
+The details of Tax Collected at Source (TCS) deducted on foreign remittances can be viewed in your Form 26AS and Annual Information Statement (AIS) available on the Income Tax Department portal.

 4. How does tax collected at source affect an individual’s income tax return?